YES I CAN!

 LEARNING MUSIC BY EAR – AUDIO NOTE DESCRIPTIONS

 With modern day technology comes an ease of learning new pieces of music and this is so with our Learning Music by Ear Audio Note Descriptions in mp3 format.
-There is an Introduction to the piece and then Audio Note Descriptions for each piece, where we say individual note names and length bar-by-bar, varying between two and four bars at a time, depending on how many notes there are per bar and based on the musician’s level of ability.
+There is an Introduction to the piece and then Audio Note Descriptions for each piece, where we say individual note names and length bar-by-bar; Slow and Normal tempo versions to help the learning process.

 Building each short phrase at a time and committing to memory enables the player to master each piece of music and progress far quicker than using Braille music.